jeog/TDAmeritradeAPI/README_STREAMING.md

     creds                    ::  credentials struct received from RequestAccessToken / LoadCredentials / CredentialsManager.credentials
-    account_id               ::  id string of account to get transactions for callback                 ::  callback for when session receives data, times out etc. (see below)
+    account_id               ::  id string of account to use callback                 ::  callback for when session receives data, times out etc. (see below)
     connect_timeout          ::  milliseconds to wait for a connection